justicephysics/humanos2.0/lis-test.md

 ## 4. Connection to the Consciousness Principle and the Space State

-The #LisTest is the practical, everyday tool that operationalises the Consciousness Principle (C = 1 − D).
+The #LisTest is the practical, everyday tool that operationalises the Consciousness Principle $$(C = 1 − D)$$.
 It does not require a philosopher or a priest.
 Any citizen can apply it.

 - **The Canal Dogma** ensures that most actions fail the test — because the command centres of power are isolated, and the 90 % are kept in survival mode where D is high.
 - **The Space State** restores the conditions where the test is passed at scale: EI ≥ 0.70, open knowledge, distributed compute, and structural enforcement.